-Moreover, it is recommended that riders/passengers wear back, chest and shoulder protectors.
-It is recommended that back and chest protectors comply with EN 1621-2 and prEN 1621-3, respectively.
+Moreover, it is compulsory that riders/passengers wear back, and chest-protectors, complying with EN 1621-2 and prEN 1621-3 or EN 14021, respectively.
+Moreover, it is recommended that riders/passengers wear a shoulder protector.

 Repaired overalls are acceptable provided that the repair guarantees protection to the same standard as the original garment.
 The Chief Technical Steward has the right to refuse any temporary repairs which are not deemed to provide the same protection as the original garment.